iamstarkov/ispeakweb/README.md

 ## How it works?

-— I carefully pick up new authors weekly, you read and interact with them.
-Done.
+— New interesting authors weekly, you read and interact with them.

-PS.
-I’m starting the project in several weeks.

-## My responsibilities as a host

 I promise, that I will choose new authors carefully, but nobody can say for sure how it will be going in real life with every author.
-Shit happens, you know.
+Things do happen, you know.

 ## Show me more!